rnag/dataclass-wizard/docs/env_magic.rst

 `Env` Magic
 ===========

-The *Environment Wizard* (or ``EnvWizard``) is a tool for effortlessly mapping environment variables to Python dataclass fields.
+The *Environment Wizard* (or ``EnvWizard``) is a powerful Mixin class for effortlessly mapping environment variables and ``.env`` files to strongly-typed Python dataclass fields.

-It offers built-in type validation, optional ``.env`` file support, and the ability to handle secret files, where the file name serves as the key and its content as the value.
+It provides built-in type validation, automatic string-to-type conversion, and the ability to handle secret files, where the file name serves as the key and its content as the value.

+Additionally, :class:`EnvWizard` supports type hinting and automatically applies the ``@dataclass`` decorator to your subclasses.

 .. hint::